robert0714/Packt-Mastering-Service-Mesh-2020/istio/Install-Istio.md

 $ kubectl get pods -n kube-system | grep tiller
 ```

-## Run the following helm template command to generate the yaml file using the default Istio demo configuration parameters defined in values-istiodemo.
+## Run the following helm template command to generate the yaml file using the default Istio demo configuration parameters defined in values-istiodemo.yaml.
-yaml.
 Next, route the generated output to the kubectl apply command.Helm tiller, which is a server-side component of the helm package manager, is
 not used in this case

 ```